cathimn/ledger-case-study/README.md

 # ledger-case-study-starter

 A minimal Django REST Framework based API server for returning auto policy data.
+It provides basic functionality such as CRUD, filtering, and pagination.
 This starter is _not_ meant to be production ready and may ignore best practices for the sake of brevity.

 ## Initial Setup & Running